chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-taylor-green-vortex/3d-taylor-green-vortex.rst

 FEM Interpolation
 ~~~~~~~~~~~~~~~~~

 The results obtained for the Taylor-Green vortex are highly dependent on the numerical dissipation that occurs within the CFD scheme.
 Generally, high-order methods outperform traditional second-order accurate methods for this type of flow.
-In the present case, we will investigate the usage of both second and third degree polynomial.
+In the present case, we will investigate the usage of both second and third degree polynomials.

 .. code-block:: text